-Todd D. Beauregard, P.C. handles all types of property division laws in Lowell Massachusetts and Nashua NH.
+Todd D. Beauregard, P.C. is a property division lawyer and handles all types of property division laws in Massachusetts and Nashua NH.
 Attorney Beauregard has over 25 years of experience in property division and marital asset laws in MA and NH and can help you gather the critical information to make the most informed decision regarding a fair and equitable division of marital assets.
 Only when the facts are known, can we suggest the options so our clients can evaluate and decide how the best results can be achieved.
 This process requires trained professionals who are skilled to work with the other spouse, so that all mandatory disclosures are made.
 Todd D. Beauregard represents clients in both Massachusetts and NH.

 MARITAL PROPERTY FAQ’S

 At the end of a divorce, the marital property is divided in a fair and equitable fashion according to law.